SongYeongWon/DeepLearning_ImageProcessing/LAB/LAB_FINAL/README.md

 ## Pretrained Checkpoints

 The model should be selected in consideration of the accuracy and processing speed suitable for the purpose.
 This project used the YOLOv5l model.
-GPU Driver 성능에 따라 적절하게 모델을 선정해야 한다. 또한, GPU cuda memory 가 할당할 수 있는 batch size 선택도 중요하다. 이번 모델 학습에는 batch size = 4 를 적용하였다. 만약 더 좋은 Hardware GPU driver를 사용한다면, YOLOv5l 이상의 모델을 사용하여도 좋다.
+GPU Driver 성능에 따라 적절하게 모델을 선정해야 한다.
+This project used the YOLOv5l model.
+The model should be appropriately selected according to GPU Driver performance.
+It is also important to select the batch size that GPU cuda memory can allocate.
+Batch size 4 was applied to this model learning.
+If you use a better hardware GPU driver, you can use a YOLOv5l or higher model.

 The results of precision and recall learned through the YOLOv5l model will be mentioned in the 4.
 Evaluation part.